-Driving under the influence, or DUI in Illinois, means driving or being in actual physical control of a vehicle while under the influence of any amount of alcohol which impairs the driver, but also includes impairment due to cannabis or marijuana, methamphetamine, cocaine, heroin, other illegal drugs and even sometime the combination of prescription drugs and alcohol.
+DUI in Illinois, or drunk driving, means driving or being in actual physical control of a vehicle while under the influence of any amount of alcohol which impairs the driver or a blood alcohol level above 0.08.
+In Illinois, DUI also includes impairment due to cannabis or marijuana, methamphetamine, cocaine, heroin, other illegal drugs and even sometime the combination of prescription drugs and alcohol.
 Impairment is often broadly defined by courts, and is often a point of contention for the skilled Illinois DUI lawyer.
 DUI penalties in Illinois are tough, and getting tougher every year.

 DUI attorneys must know how to address not only general criminal defense issues, but specific forensic science and special procedures even involving civil procedures that are special to DUI defense in Chicago and the surrounding areas.
 Additionally, DUI almost always involves a Statutory Summary Suspension of your Illinois driver license.
 We know that addressing that suspension is almost always a primary concern for clients, and that speed is a paramount issue.

 DUI Defense Overview

 Our attorneys have the experience, conviction, knowledge and training necessary for effective defense of driving under the influence in the Chicago area, as well as extensive trial experience in Cook County, DuPage County and Lake County Illinois DUI courts including jury trials.
 Here is more information related to DUI defense:

 Breath & Blood Tests